Why the Health and Wellness Industry Is a Mess (And How to Navigate It)

 Social Media Made Everything Worse

-Trends spread faster than evidence.
-Detox teas, "hormone-balancing" supplements, extreme fasting protocols, miracle morning routines—they all go viral not because they work, but because they're marketed well.
+Social media has turned health and wellness into a circus.
+Trends spread and sell, faster than real evidence.
+Detox teas, "hormone-balancing" supplements, extreme fasting protocols, and miracle morning routines all go viral not because they work, but because they're marketed really well.

 This doesn't mean all trends are useless, but it does mean you need to be skeptical.
 Ask yourself: